 Broadleaf weeds include any weed that has leaves, such as dandelions, clover and creeping Charlie (ground ivy).

 Perennial grassy weeds like quack grass go dormant through the winter along with your grass only to reemerge in the spring.
 They spread through the roots and seeds.

 Photo 3: Annual grassy weeds

 Annual grassy weeds like crab grass reseed themselves near the end of the growing season and then die.
 The seeds germinate the following spring to grow new plants.

 Before you start any weed control program, you need to determine which of the three types of weeds you’re controlling.
 Each requires unique products and application methods.
 Some treatments are very time sensitive, while others can be done anytime during the growing season.

 Strategy 3: Control broadleaf weeds with the least amount of herbicide possible

-The key to controlling broadleaf weeds is to use a broadleaf herbicide (see “Getting the Most from Broadleaf Killers,” below) and distribute it with the smallest applicator necessary to do the job.
+The key to controlling broadleaf weeds is to use a broadleaf weed killer herbicide (see “Getting the Most from Broadleaf Weed Killer,” below) and distribute it with the smallest applicator necessary to do the job.
 That’ll not only save time and money but also keep you from needlessly introducing chemicals into the environment.